bassdman/pluginize/README.md

     const asyncResult = await myLibrary.runPromise();
 ```

-both results will look like this
+Both results will look similar to this
 ``` javascript
 {
     plugins: [ /*some internal plugins*/  ],